ksilin/quarkusconfigrules/README.md

 ## Configuration and selection

-Since Apache Kafka 2.8, there are ~100 configurations that can be set for Kafka Producers and ~200+ configurations for Kafka Consumers.
-And there is another bunch of Kafka Streams-specific configurations, some of them implicitly influencing the underlying client settings.
+In Apache Kafka 2.8, there are ~100 configurations that can be set for Kafka Producers and ~200+ configurations for Kafka Consumers.
+Furthermore, there is a bunch of Kafka Streams-specific configurations, some of them implicitly influencing the underlying client settings.

-Thankfully, a majority of these have sensible defaults, and don’t need to be adjusted for most workloads.
-The others are continuously reviewed by Confluent and the Apache Kafka community, and these defaults are adjusted based on feedback and common issues experienced by developers.
-One of the more impactful changes was introduced with Apache Kafka 3.0.x & 3.1, which changed the producer defaults for `acks`, `enable.idempotence` to more robust defaults.
-However, changing the defaults takes considerable time, requires upgrading the clients, and some defaults do not fit all use cases.
+Thankfully, the majority of these configurations have sensible defaults, and don’t need to be adjusted for most workloads.
+Configurations are continuously reviewed by Confluent and the Apache Kafka community, and the default values are adjusted based on feedback and common issues experienced by developers.
+For example, some of the more impactful changes were introduced with Apache Kafka 3.0.x & 3.1, changing the producer defaults for `acks` and `enable.idempotence` to more robust defaults.
+However, changing the defaults is a long process, it requires upgrading the clients, and some defaults still might not fit all use cases.

-The focus of this selection of configurations was to make our Kafka Streams applications more robust.
-Sometimes this means enforcing what is already the default, as not all applications are already using the newest client versions.
-Some rules only provide guidance and are intended to be changed by the application team.
+The focus of this selection of configurations was to make our Quarkus-based Kafka Streams applications more robust.
+Sometimes this means enforcing what is already the default, as not all applications are using the newest client versions.
+Some rules rather provide guidance and are intended to be changed by the application team.

-We tried to provide explanations and references for all the rules.
+We tried to provide explanations and references for every rule.
 Surely, many of these explanations and references can be improved and extended.
 Feel free to do so and let us know.

 ## Rules

 There are several types of rules:

-Some enforce a value or one of many possible values, a value range or a regex match.
+* Some enforce a value or one of many possible values, a value range or a regex match.
-Some enforce a reasonable cooperation of values.
+* Some enforce a reasonable cooperation of values.
-Some enforce that once a default value has been overridden, it is done on purpose, and with a reasonable alternative.
+* Some enforce that once a default value has been overridden, it is done on purpose, and with a reasonable alternative.
-And some others.
+* And some others, which do not fit in any of the above groups.

 Let's look into the options in more detail.

 ### Enforcing a value or value range

 * Single value

 When working with Confluent Cloud, the value for the security protocol always needs to be set to `SASL_SSL`.
+Anything else will lead to errors.

 * One value of many

 When deciding on one of many options, e.g. compression algorithm, the decision depends on the data and should be the result of benchmarking.
-We might decide to allow `snappy` and `lz4`, while disallowing `gzip` and `zstd`.
+As an example, w‚e might decide to allow `snappy` and `lz4`, while disallowing `gzip` and `zstd`.

 * Value range

 We might decide to override `max.poll.records`, to reduce or increase the number of records processed per poll loop.
-But these changes need to happen in a reasonable range.
+These changes need to be restricted in a reasonable range.

 * Value regular expression

-Some values, such as topic names can only be checked for plausibility, not concrete values.
+Some values, such as topic names can only be checked for plausibility, not for their concrete values.
 For this purpose, regex matching validations are used.

 ### Enforcing property combinations